UnitedHealth Group Confirms Massive Theft of Americans’ Private Healthcare Data in Ransomware Attack

 Health Insurance Giant UnitedHealth Group Suffers Massive Ransomware Attack

 Health insurance titan UnitedHealth Group has recently confirmed that its subsidiary, Change Healthcare, experienced a significant ransomware attack resulting in the theft of private healthcare data belonging to countless Americans.
-The incident sheds light on the growing threat of cyberattacks in the healthcare sector and raises concerns about the security measures employed by companies.
+The incident sheds light on the growing threat of cyberattacks in the healthcare sector and raises concerns regarding the security measures employed by companies.

 Extent of the Data Breach